Train Cookies-Tutorial and How to Video

 - Gently press the stamp on the cookie and pick the stamp straight up so you don’t smear the pattern.

 - I know what your thinking.
-Your wondering why the cookies above don’t have a perfect stamp that covers all of the cookie.
+Your wondering why the cookies above don’t have a perfect stamp that covers all of the cookies.
 Right?
 I didn’t press the stamp very hard so it wouldn’t stamp the entire cookie.
 I thought the look was much more vintage if the writing was broken instead of a solid design.
 If you want your cookie covered completely, go for it.
 It’s your cookie and you should make it the way you want.

 - Once all the cookies have been stamped, apply a royal icing rose.
 I know I don’t have a royal icing rose tutorial on my blog right now but it’s coming soon.
 Until then, you can see a royal icing rose tutorial here.

-- With the tip #352, also known as the leaf tip, pipe a few leaves around the rose.
+- With tip #352, also known as the leaf tip, pipe a few leaves around the rose.
 Three seem to work well with the size of these cookies.

 So there you have it.
 Vintage train cookies that can be used as wedding favors.
 This cookie really took me out of my comfort zone but, it also taught me a lot.
-It taught me to look at cookie cutters with a different perspective.
-I don’t see train cookie cutters as just baby shower cookies or cookies for kids birthday parties because now I know they can be used for much more.
+It taught me to look at cookie cutters from a different perspective.
+I don’t see train cookie cutters as just baby shower cookies or cookies for kid’s birthday parties because now I know they can be used for much more.